 Tahoe – Perhaps the Perfect Summer Running Camp Area!

 We stay at the beautiful and comfortable Squaw Valley Lodge.
 Lodge amenities include indoor and outdoor hot tubs, swimming, tennis, sauna and fitness room.
 Both camps begin on Friday, July 26, 2020 with an easy run to get acquainted.
 Both camps end after breakfast on the last day.
 Each morning begins with a run or walk in a different nearby location.
 Breakfast is followed by clinics by Jeff and his guests speakers.
 Seminar topics include Running Injury Free, Nutrition, Getting Faster/ Speed Drills, Mental Training, Goal setting, Shoe selection, Pool running, and Running form / analysis.
 Individual consults with Jeff area also a part of camp.

-You will be emailed a registration form after your depoist is received.
+You will be emailed a registration form and waiver after your deposit is received.

 When do the running camps begin and end?